-I started Take Me to the World as a way to share my love of the performing arts and travel.
-Aside from the Flamenco Tour I took in Spain last year though it’s been awhile since I’d seen a show during my travels.
+Take Me to the World started a way to share my love of the performing arts and travel.
+Aside from the Flamenco Tour in Spain last year though it’s been awhile since I’d seen a show during my travels.
 I wanted to change that in Tokyo.
-There are several different types of performances you can see in Japan, but I really wanted to see a Kabuki show.
-Here is some information about Kabuki in Tokyo.
+There are several different types of performances to see in Japan.
+I wanted to see a Kabuki performance.
+Here is your guide to seeing Kabuki in Tokyo.

 What is Kabuki?

-Kabuki is a type of traditional Japanese theater where performers often wear elaborate costumes and makeup.
-It combines drama, dancing, and music, and started in the 1600’s as a form of entertainment in the redlight district of Edo (the former name for Tokyo).
-At this time women were the performers, but the shogunate (the former military government of Japan) banned female kabuki for being too erotic.
-After this time men played both female and male roles in Kabuki shows.
-Kabuki became more stylized over the years, and went through some changes.
-While it was banned for a short time in Japan after World War 2 it soon came back and has become a popular form of entertainment.
+Kabuki is a type of traditional Japanese theatre that uses drama, dancing, and music.
+Performers often wear elaborate costumes and makeup, including masks.
+Kabuki started in the 1600’s as a form of entertainment in the red light district of Edo (the former name for Tokyo).
+At this time women performed Kabuki.
+The shogunate (the previous military government of Japan) eventually banned female kabuki for being too erotic.
+After this time only men performed in Kabuki shows.
+Kabuki became more stylized and went through some changes.
+Japan banned Kabuki for a short time after World War 2, but it soon came back.
+Now you can see Kabuki in Tokyo and throughout Japan.

 Where to See Kabuki in Tokyo?

-If you’re interested in seeing a Kabuki show, but you have a limited time/budget then you can purchase a single act tickets, which are valid for the first act a show.
-This is what I did.
+If you’re interested in seeing a Kabuki show, but you have a limited time/budget, then you can buy a single act ticket as I did.

 How to Get a Single Act Ticket